espanso/website/versioned_docs/version-0.7.3/matches.md

 ```

-In this case, typing `:quote` will expand randomly to one of the tree quotes.
+In this case, typing `:quote` will expand randomly to one of the three quotes.

 ### Clipboard Extension